We all want to know how to improve spoken English.

 Don’t worry.
 You can still improve your spoken English, even without a speaking partner.

-Sometimes the difficult thing about talking in a new language isn’t the language itself, but how you think about it.
+Sometimes the difficult thing about English speaking isn’t the language itself, but how you think about it.

 If you think in your native language and then try to speak English, you’ll always have to translate between languages.
 Translating isn’t an easy thing to do!
 Even people fluent in two or more languages have trouble switching between languages.